Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- In 45 of 92 matches this season, Carolina and its opponent have combined for more than 6 goals.
+- Carolina and its opponent have gone over 6 combined goals in 45 of 92 games this season.

-- The Hurricanes are 14-9 when listed as a moneyline favorite this season.
+- The Hurricanes are 14-9 when favored on the moneyline this season.

-- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.

 - New Jersey has won three of its four games when it is the underdog by +115 or longer on the moneyline.